48 Hours in Jenner on the California Coast

 Breakfast at Coast Kitchen

-Timber Cove Resort’s Coast Kitchen restaurant offers organic, seasonal Wine Country coastal cuisine with clean, crisp presentations, served amid stunning ocean views for breakfast, lunch, or dinner.
+Timber Cove Resort’s Coast Kitchen restaurant offers organic, seasonal Sonoma Wine Country coastal cuisine with clean, crisp presentations, served amid stunning ocean views for breakfast, lunch, or dinner.

 Explore Fort Ross State Historic Park